smallAreaHealthStatisticsUnit/rapidInquiryFacility/installer/README.rst

 Multiple Platforms
 ------------------

 You will have to repeat the above steps on each of the platforms for which you want to create an installer.
-The file will be named appropriately for the platform: ``rifInstaller.exe`` on Windows and ``rifInstaller`` on Unix-based systems.
+The file will be named appropriately for the platform: ``rifInstaller.exe`` on Windows and ``rifInstaller_<platform>`` on Unix-based systems.